eefscheef/ISEP-questions-demo/questions/Backend/SOA_qid10.md

 seconds: 300
 ---

-Why does the monolithic architecture not simply eat the microservice oriented architecture?
-Is it stupid?
+What is the difference between a monolithic architecture and a microservice oriented architecture?

 - [ ] Monolithic architecture is more scalable than microservices.
 - [x] Microservices architecture allows independent scaling of components, while monolithic does not.